apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/authentication.md

 The client supports multiple authentication mechanisms and can be configured as to which mechanisms to use, and their order of use.
 Custom implementations of `com.amazonaws.auth.AWSCredentialsProvider` may also be used.
-However, with the upcoming upgrade to AWS Java SDK V2, these classes will need to be updated to implement `software.amazon.awssdk.auth.credentials.AwsCredentialsProvider`.
+However, with the upgrade to AWS Java SDK V2 in Hadoop 3.4.0, these classes will need to be updated to implement `software.amazon.awssdk.auth.credentials.AwsCredentialsProvider`.
 For more information see [Upcoming upgrade to AWS Java SDK V2](./aws_sdk_upgrade.html).